connolly/A302_2019/lectures/lecture-04-git-and-github/git-practice.md

 git commit -a
 ```

-Let's look at how all this looks like:
+Let's look at what all this looks like:
 ```
 git log --oneline --decorate
 git log --oneline --decorate --graph --all